-- 170 grams unsalted butter
+- 150 grams unsalted butter soft

-- 170 grams caster sugar
+- 150 grams caster sugar

-- 3 large eggs
+- 3 large eggs beaten

-- 170 grams plain flour
+- 150 grams plain flour

-- 3 tbsp sunflower oil any plain oil
+- 2 tbsp sunflower oil any plain oil

-- 2 tsp baking powder
+- 1½ tsp baking powder

 - 2 large lemons unwaxed

-- 110 grams icing sugar
+- 90 grams icing sugar

 - juice of the 2 lemons 100 mls so you may need 3 lemons

-Using a spatula put the mixture into the lined loaf tin and bake for about 40 minutes or until an inserted skewer comes out of the cake clean.
+- Using a spatula put the mixture into the lined loaf tin and bake for about 40 minutes or until an inserted skewer comes out of the cake clean.
 It will depend on the type of tin used and the reliability of your oven temp.

-Allow the cake to cool for 5 or 10 minutes before inserting the skewer all over the cake.
+- Allow the cake to cool for 5 or 10 minutes before inserting the skewer all over the cake.
 I make a hole about every 2 cms or so.
 Pour the syrup over in 2 batches.
 If your cake has sank a little in the middle use a spoon to make sure the higher sited holes get their share of the syrup.

-Allow to fully cool before removing from the tin and slicing.
+- Allow to fully cool before removing from the tin and slicing.